thetutlage/is/readme.md

 ##### .asyncIterable(value)
 ##### .class(value)

-Returns `true` for instances created by a class.
+Returns `true` if the value is a class constructor.

 **Note:** TypeScript users must use `.class_()` because of a TypeScript naming limitation.